Your Top 15 Questions About Visiting Addis Ababa, Answered

 Q: What's the deal with Lucy?

 A: Lucy is a 3.2-million-year-old fossilized skeleton of Australopithecus afarensis — one of humanity's oldest known ancestors.
 She lives at the National Museum of Ethiopia.
-The skeleton on the ground floor is a replica; the real bones are in a vault.
+The skeleton on the ground floor is a replica; the real bones rest in a vault.
 Entry: 10 ETB.
 Open 8:30AM-5:30PM, closed Mondays.
 Allow 2 hours.
 The ethnographic section upstairs is excellent too — Ethiopian tribal culture, religious art, and musical instruments.

 Q: Is Merkato safe to visit?